macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "Let's just say I have someone on my side."
 Celesteia said, attempting to imbue a power of authority of some sort, but a glance at Lisanna indicated that the effort to do such had failed.

 "Okay, if you aren't gonna spill your skills.
-But we need to take you to the department to hear your
+But we need to take you to the department to hear your side."